mariusbutuc/silvrback/2015-03-31-rails-42-testing-async-email.md

 Say you're building an app that needs to do send emails.
 And yes, we agree to never block the controller, so async delivery is the way to go.

 The good news is that since Rails 4.2, [sending emails asynchronously][rails-42-async-mail] is easier than ever before.
-In our app, [Sidekiq][sidekiq] was chosen as the queuing system, but since `ActionMailer#deliver_later` is built on top of `ActiveJob`, the interface is clean and queuing system agnostic.
+In our app, [Sidekiq][sidekiq] was chosen as the queuing system, but since `ActionMailer#deliver_later` is built on top of `ActiveJob`, the interface is clean and agnostic of the asynchronous processing library used.
 This means that if I wouldn't have just mentioned it you couldn't tell, either form a developer’s perspective, or when it comes to user experience.
 Setting up a queuing system is a topic on it's own, and beyond the scope of this article, so…

 ### Don't Sweat the Small Stuff